On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 \begin{conjecture} Let $\alpha \in R_{\star} (\M)$ be a tautological class of codimension $d$.
 Consider the product $\M \times X^{\ell}$, where $d + \ell > \dim \M.$ Let $\overline \f_i$ denote the pullback to $\M \times X^{\ell}$ of the virtual universal sheaf on $\M$ and the $i$th factor of $X$.
 Then for every $i_1, \ldots, i_\ell \geq 0,$

 \end{conjecture} The K\"{u}nneth components along $\M$ of the Chern classes $c_i (\overline \f)$ on $\M \times X$ have positive cohomological degrees for $i>0$.
-Since $\M$ has no odd cohomology, the products \eqref{main} are thus homologically trivial for dimension reasons due to the inequality $d + \ell > \dim \M$.
+Since $\M$ has no odd cohomology (in particular $b_1(\M)=0$), the products \eqref{main} are homologically trivial for dimension reasons due to the inequality $d + \ell > \dim \M$.

 Conjecture \ref{principal} yields a rich collection of interesting Chow identities and we highlight some of them now.
 In case $\M = X,$ viewed trivially as the Hilbert scheme of one point on itself, we have